maelgangloff/domain-watchdog/docs/src/content/docs/en/developing/technical-stack.md

 title: Technical stack
 ---

-This page lists the main technologies used in the project, with links to their reference documentation.
+This page lists the main technologies used in the project, with links to their documentation.
 Specific version information can be found in the project’s dependency files (`composer.lock`, `package.json`, etc.).
 The architecture diagram below summarizes how these services interact.